Crucible-team/Crucible/Editor/Linux/Installer/Settings/README.md

 - The `enabled` variable toggles whether to enable or ignore the `config.ini`.
 - The `x` and `y`
-variables, which influence where your window appears when you open Wicked Engine.
+variables, which influence where your window appears when you open Crucible Engine.
-- The `w` and `h` variables control the width and height of your Wicked Engine window.
+- The `w` and `h` variables control the width and height of your Crucible Engine window.
-- The `fullscreen`variable controls whether your window goes full-screen when opening Wicked Engine.
+- The `fullscreen`variable controls whether your window goes full-screen when opening Crucible Engine.
 - The `borderless` variable determines if your window should have borders or not.
-- The `allow_hdr` variable toggles whether HDR should be used by Wicked Engine.
+- The `allow_hdr` variable toggles whether HDR should be used by Crucible Engine.

 ### Start-up

-Wicked Engine automatically loads the `startup.lua` script if found.
-This script is just like any other Wicked Engine Lua script.
+Crucible Engine automatically loads the `startup.lua` script if found.
+This script is just like any other Crucible Engine Lua script.
 Rather than having set variables for you to control, the script simply allows you do whatever you want.
 Have fun!

 #### Profiling